 I want to welcome you to the Department of Communication and Performance.
 We are a vibrant community of students, staff, and faculty who explore and celebrate the understanding, art, and skill of human communication.
-We are engaged in both study and practice.
+We engage both study and practice.
 We examine texts, messages, and images from contemporary and historical perspectives.
 And we employ approaches that artistic, rhetorical, ethnographic, and/or social scientific.
-Our students and graduates perform for and speak to publics; collect, study, and craft stories; develop and strengthen leadership skills; help people connect across diverse populations; or producing work that has an impact on how people think and live, I recommend taking a good look at our programs.
+Our students and graduates perform for and speak to publics; collect, study, and craft stories; develop and strengthen leadership skills; help people connect across diverse populations; and foster social responsibility and civil dialogue.
+If professional development in any of these ways interest you, I recommend taking a good look at our undergraduate and graduate programs.

-After you have taken a good look through our programs and web pages, please contact us if you have any questions, need more information, or would like to join our department.
+If you have any questions, need more information, or would like to join our department, please contact us.